testsmith-io/webdriver-testng-archetype/src/main/resources/archetype-resources/README.md

 # WebDriver TestNG Project

 This project is generated from an archetype.
-It exists out of TestNG, Selenium WebDriver, WebDriver Manager, Allure and OWNER as the main dependendies.
+It exists out of TestNG, Selenium WebDriver, WebDriver Manager, Allure and OWNER as the main dependencies.

 ## Run tests